 Below are some specific ways you can make use of your leftover paint, according to painting contractors in Prospect, CT

 Connecticut has a paint stewardship law that allows for collecting and recycling used paint and its containers.
-Painting contractors in Prospect, CT, advise those with leftover paint to hand it over to the local recycling center.
+Painting contractors advise those with leftover paint to hand it over to the local recycling center.
 They’ll mix the paint and resell it for a fraction of the cost.
 You can further help their initiative by buying one of those recycled paints for your house painting project.

 Did you know you can mix your leftover paint to create a unique color?
 As long as they’re the same type and finish, you can combine them – you’ll be surprised by how the amalgamation of those leftover paints would turn out.
 Mix them in a separate container for best results to ensure evenness and smooth consistency.